estherflores8/estherflores8/README.md

 ## About Me

 Hi there! 👋 I'm an AI Engineer with a Master's in AI from Stockholm University 🎓 and a Bachelor's in Mathematical Engineering in Data Science 📊.
 My journey in the tech world is fueled by a passion for data and a drive to create intelligent solutions.
+I am dedicated to using my skills to develop AI tools that make a positive social impact.

 ## What I Do